moeseth/mining-tools/README.md

 - Use `ngrok` for ssh tunneling

 - Use windows to bio mods GPU and then install on Linux (PolarisBiosEditor, GPU-Z, AtiFlash)

+### Bios Mod on window

+1. Use GPU-Z to save original.rom
+2. Use [PolarisBiosEditor](https://github.com/jaschaknack/PolarisBiosEditor/blob/master/notice) to patch time and clock setting
+3. Use `AtiWinFlash.exe` to re-program all the cards.
+4. Reboot